 $2,067,813 |

-*Since the adjustment process was adopted at different times for single incidents and annual caps, an anomaly resulted with the 2023 adjustments where the maximum amount for the lowest level of violation ($68,928) actually exceeds the corresponding annual cap amount ($34,464).
+*Since the adjustment process was adopted at different times for single incidents and annual caps, an anomaly resulted where the maximum amount for the lowest level of violation ($68,928) actually exceeds the corresponding annual cap amount ($34,464).
 To avoid confusion, the above table instead uses the annual cap amount for both columns.

 Thankfully, there are several steps organizations can and should take to avoid the risk of violating HIPAA.